Evaluation of African American Language Bias in Natural Language Generation

-In particular, here, while the model removes the word in generating the WME counterpart, it does not correctly understand the use of impostor pronoun N-word in the input text, wherein the word refers back to the subject of the sentence.
-In short, the model behaves exactly as we might expect a white speaker to: removing it as a "bad word" but doing so devoid of understanding its linguistic function.
+In particular, while the model removes the word in generating the WME counterpart, it does not correctly understand the use of the N-word as referencing the subject.
+Without this understanding, it is probable that models will both misinterpret the words as toxic and use them in ways that are considered offensive to the AAL-speaking community.

-Without this ability to understand the structures where N-words appear, it is probable that models will both misinterpret as overly toxic input which contains them, and also possible that they will insert them in places where speakers of AAL find them deeply offensive, both of which pose risks to AAL-speaking communities whose language is evaluated by such models.
-It is important to approach the use of the N-words within the context of predicting AAL with sensitivity, history, context, and a broader understanding of the potential harm caused by the varied use of the N-words in society, and these mistakes signal that such sensitivity is out of scope for computational models.